THE AGE OF THE LOVED BOY IN TRADITIONAL JAPAN

 Here are assembled studies by five leading scholars on the question of the age of the boys to whom Japanese men were attracted in the long golden age Greek love enjoyed in Japan down to the Meiji restoration of 1868.
 As will be seen from the writings presented here, this question is essential to understanding the historical character of Greek love as something “available to all” in Tsuneo Watanabe’s words and thus very different to the pursuit of a modern sexual minority.

-All four of the books presented here stress that, according to the traditional Japanese method of counting age found in their sources of information, a person is born aged one, and thus that one year needs to be taken off to find the modern English equivalent.
+All four of the books presented here stress that, according to the traditional Japanese method of counting age found in their sources of information, a person is born aged one, and and goes up one each subsequent New Year, and thus that between one and two years needs to be taken off to find the modern English equivalent.
 It is important to note that, despite this, none of them make this adjustment themselves in what follows, so the reader is expected to do so for himself.

 They are presented in order of original publication, thus beginning with Watanabe’s suitably introductory survey before proceeding to the more thorough.
 All the footnotes are by the authors of the excerpts.